Syang111/Sonar_bug_report/README.md

 # Sonar_bugreports
 This page lists all bugs found by Sonar (https://github.com/Syang111/Sonar).
 Up to now, we have found xx unique bugs in MySQL, TiDB, MariaDB and SQLite,  with xx verified and xx fixed by developers.

-To alleviate the burden on developers in identifying the root cause, we have simplified the test cases for bugs discovered by Sonar before reporting them to developers.
+To alleviate the burden on developers in identifying the root cause, we have simplified some test cases for bugs discovered by Sonar before reporting them to developers.

 ## MySQL